 In addition, we have Siyafundisa, the Table Mountain Aerial Cableway Company’s Academy of Learning.
 Part of our people brand policy is that the company is dedicated to assisting employees reach their full potential by providing opportunities to develop skills.

 We’ve been recognised for our responsible tourism practices through the Imvelo Awards and our Diamond classification with the Heritage Environmental Rating Programme, among other accolades.
 In 2016, the Cableway announced that it was carbon neutral.
-Read more about it here or have a look at the infographic below.
+Learn more about it by watching the video or having a look at the infographic below or read more about it here.

 We adhere to an environmental policy in order to protect the unique environment in which we operate.
 Resource management is also very important to us.